nschorgh/CaveXML/README.md

 `cavexml.md` describes the meaning of the XML elements used to organize the data, and restrictions for the entries.

 The master copy of the database is in XML format (`allcaves-database.xml`).
 With the help of `cavexml-db-table.css` the database content can be viewed in a web browser, but this provides a rather poor viewing experience.
-Notably absent are query capabilities, i.e. a search interface, but users can upload the database into a spreadsheet. `cavexml-numeric.py` generates an auxiliary file that contains, among other columns minimum and maximum altitude, and it can be uploaded into the same spreadsheet to support numerical searches on quasi-numerical entries.
+Users can open `allcaves-database.csv` as a spreadsheet. `cavexml-numeric.py` generates an auxiliary file that contains, among other columns, minimum and maximum altitude, and it can be uploaded into the same spreadsheet to support numerical searches on quasi-numerical entries.

 The Python programs serve as examples for how a CaveXML database can be loaded and analyzed within Python.
-Parsing functions for quasi-numerical entries are found in `cavexml.py`.
+Parsing functions for quasi-numerical entries are found in `cavexml.py`, which also contains many other functions useful for working with CaveXML data.

-`cavexml.xsd` incorporates all CaveXML syntax requirements.
+`cavexml.xsd` incorporates all CaveXML requirements.
 The following validates a database against the Schema:

     xmllint --schema cavexml.xsd allcaves-database.xml -noout